-Artist Sonia Boyce is working with the community to create an artwork that will be applied to the Elizabeth line trackside wall, running through Custom House, Silvertown and North Woolwich.
+Artist Sonia Boyce has worked with the community in the area to create an artwork that will be applied to the Elizabeth line trackside wall, running through Custom House, Silvertown and North Woolwich.

 Sonia Boyce has a close relationship to the area.
 She grew up in Canning Town, studied in Plaistow, and taught at University of East London.

 Now Boyce is creating a unique artwork for Newham which will reflect the many stories from and around the local area.
 She has held workshops training local young people from Shipman Youth Centre, Fight for Peace and ASTA Community Hub to record and archive oral history interviews.
 These young people have undertaken interviews with the local community and the results will become material for Boyce’s artwork.

 Over her 30-year career Sonia Boyce has emerged as one of the leading figures in the British art scene.